Howard County Arts Council

 Creative Howard Grant Program Guidelines

-Grant activities must take place within this grant period, ending June 30, 2024; projects are not funded retroactively, please plan ahead.
+Grant activities must take place within this grant period; projects are not funded retroactively, please plan ahead.
+See earliest start date below.

-September 1, 2023: Grant applications available online (Rolling deadline based on funds available; applications due 60 days prior to proposed project start date.)
+Rolling deadline based on funds available; applications due 60 days prior to proposed project start date.

-November 1, 2023: Earliest project start date for projects.
-(Applications submitted by 11:59 PM EST on the first day of the month will be reviewed that month; applications received after that will be reviewed the following month.)
+Applications submitted by 11:59 PM EST on the first day of the month will be reviewed that month; applications received after that will be reviewed the following month.

 Final Report Due within 15 business days of project completion.